HansSCHR/bacterial_enrichment_mosquito/README.md

 #### Pie charts

-We generate pie charts of mapped and unmapped eukaryotic SSU rRNA reads to Aedes aegypti reference genome following these commands:
+We generated pie charts of mapped and unmapped eukaryotic SSU rRNA reads to Aedes aegypti reference genome following these commands:

 ```
 # Create dataframe for pie charts